Jobs and Internships at the Sabin Center

 Internships

-The Sabin Center for Climate Change Law is seeking an intern to assist with a variety of communications-related tasks.
+Description: The Sabin Center for Climate Change Law is seeking an intern to assist with a variety of communications-related tasks.
 The intern will work under the supervision of the Sabin Center’s communications associate, Tiffany Challe, and Deputy Director, Romany Webb.
-Among other things, the intern will help to create a weekly social media plan, develop posts and other content for social media,, track and record media mentions, assist with management of the new Climate Law Blog and will assist in maintaining and updating the press list.
+Among other things, the intern will help to create a weekly social media plan, develop posts and other content for social media,, track and record media mentions, assist with management of the Climate Law Blog and will assist in maintaining and updating the press list.

 Skills desired: Social media competence (Twitter, Instagram, LinkedIn, Facebook); basic knowledge of Wordpress and DRUPAL platforms; familiarity with and keen interest in climate change concepts and terminology; experience with Mailchimp; experience with graphic design and/or video editing.

-Type of student desired: Undergraduate or graduate
+Type of student desired: Columbia University Undergraduate or graduate

 Law Students